World Happiness Report: International rankings

 Each country is also compared against a hypothetical nation called Dystopia.
 Dystopia represents the lowest national averages for each key variable and is, along with residual error, used as a regression benchmark.
 The six metrics are used to explain the estimated extent to which each of these factors contribute to increasing life satisfaction when compared to the hypothetical nation of Dystopia, but they themselves do not have an effect on the total score reported for each country.

+2025 report

+The 2025 report features the happiness score averaged over the years 2022–2024.

+2024 report

+The 2024 report features the happiness score averaged over the years 2021–2023.